Kevin-Cutler/Final-Project/README.md

 # Database and Data Exploration
 _________________________________________________________

-Data was cleaned in jupyternotebooks using Pandas based on the ERD made in QuickDBD and presented in the image below for our database structure.
+Data was cleaned in Jupyter Notebook using Pandas based on the ERD made in QuickDBD and presented in the image below for our database structure.
 ![ERD_quick_db](https://user-images.githubusercontent.com/88444529/151272050-784114b2-8acb-49cb-a745-fe19f0243f7d.PNG)

 The movies.csv file was read into pandas and created into a dataframe, movies_df.
 Prior to any data cleaning there were 7363 rows in the movies_df dataframe.
 The dataframe was inspected for duplicate entries and null values.
 Each of the rows with duplicate entries for "movie_name" were dropped from the dataset.
 There were 163 duplicate values that were dropped and 2162 rows that contained null values that were dropped.
 The resulting movies_df dataframe had 5201 rows with unique values for "movie_name".